lmnt-com/wavegrad/README.md

 python -m wavegrad.inference /path/to/trained/model /path/to/spectrogram -n noise_schedule.npy -o output.wav
 ```

 The default settings should give good results without spending too much time on the search.
-If you'd like to find a better noise scheudle or use a different number of inference iterations, run the `noise_schedule` script with `--help` to see additional configuration options.
+If you'd like to find a better noise schedule or use a different number of inference iterations, run the `noise_schedule` script with `--help` to see additional configuration options.

 ## References